Please note: the call for student applications for the summer of 2022 will open in August 2021.

 Benefits to participants

-Internships take place in your penultimate summer before graduating, e.g. you will currently be completing your first year of a 3-year degree or your second year of a four-year degree and so forth;
+Internships take place in the penultimate summer before graduating, e.g. students will currently be completing their first year of a 3-year degree or their first year of a four-year integrated masters degree and so forth;

-Please note: Students who have not already expressed an interest to their home institution and who are not in receipt of a letter of support from their home institution by 31 July will not be considered for the scheme by Mitacs.
+Please note: Students who have not expressed an interest in participating in this scheme to their home institution, and have applied at their own discretion will not be considered for the scheme by Mitacs.